 A new hunting calendar for deer hunters has arrived: the Deer Hunters MoonGuide 2018.
 The new calendar shows you where and when to hunt based on the moon’s position in the sky.
 This handy calendar can help you plan your pre-season scouting or plan out-of-state hunts.
 It is also packed with handy features such as map tools, measuring area and moon phase, three-day hourly forecast, radar, and tips for harvesting big bucks.

 If you’re looking for more features than the free version of the app has to offer, you should consider upgrading to the paid version.
-You can unlock the pro subscription and get access to yearly and monthly predictions, the Rut Guide, a library of articles, videos, tips, and videos, and other premium content.
+You can unlock the pro subscription and get access to yearly and monthly predictions, the Rut Guide, a library of articles, videos, tips, videos, and other premium content.
 You can also access exclusive discounts on other MoonGuide products.
 While upgrading your subscription, keep in mind that you’ll no longer be able to purchase the app’s previous pro subscription and in-app annual calendar.

 It’s also important to remember that hunting during the first quarter moon of November is notoriously tough.
 This is because most bucks are locked down tending their does.
-By maximising your tree stand time, you’ll increase your chances of seeing a good buck prowling around your property.
+By maximizing your tree stand time, you’ll increase your chances of seeing a good buck prowling around your property.
 While you may be tempted to leave a stand, remember that the more time you have to make the most of the hunt, the better.

 The Deer Hunters MoonGuide also tells you when and where to best meet a mature buck.
 It also helps you find locations and times that are optimal for deer hunting during daylight hours.
 Using this guide, you’ll be able to connect seasonal weather patterns with deer movements.
 You can download the free version on iTunes or the App Store.
 There’s no reason not to give it a try.